Almost uniform domains and Poincar\'e inequalities: Intermediate results

 By $(C,\Delta,p)$-max connectivity, there is a curve $\gamma$ connecting $x$ to $y$ with length at most $Cd(x,y)$ and with

-By our choice of $\tau_0$, we have $ \Delta \tau_0^{1/p} \leq (\Delta \tau_0^{1/p-1/q}) \tau^{1/q} \leq \delta \tau^{1/q} $, and thus we also have
+By our choice of $\tau_0$, we have $ \Delta \tau'^{1/p} = (\Delta \tau'^{1/p-1/q}) \tau'^{1/q} \leq \delta \tau'^{1/q} $, and thus we also have

-and in particular, $\gamma$ already verifies the $(C,\delta,\tau_0,q)$-max connectivity condition. \end{proof}
+and in particular, $\gamma$ already verifies the $(C,\delta,\tau',q)$-max connectivity condition. \end{proof}

-With these general statements at hand, we will employ in the proof of Theorem \ref{thm:PIthm} the following strategy.
-By Theorem \ref{thm:classification2} it is sufficient to prove the maximal connectivity property for $X$ at a certain level and for fixed choices $C_X$ and $\delta_X<\delta_0$.
-Similarly as in Lemma \ref{lem:prototype}, this property will be `inherited' from the filling $\Omega_r$ at a comparable scale.
-This strategy will be executed as follows. \begin{enumerate} \item Theorem \ref{thm:classification1} provides fillings $\Omega_r$ that satisfy connectivity properties with exponent $p$ and \emph{some} $\Delta$. \item From Corollary \ref{cor:deltasmall} we can obtain $(C,\delta,\tau_0,q)$-maximal connectivity at scale $r$ for arbitrarily small $\delta_X$, but at the expense of slightly larger exponents. \item Similar to Lemma \ref{lem:prototype}, the subset $X$ inherits a connectivity property from $\Omega_r$ with a slightly worse $\delta_X$, which can be ensured to be less than a given threshold $\delta_0$ by a choice of $\delta$ small.
-The final step is using this connectivity and the quasiconvexity of $X$ to obtain a Poincar\'e inequality via Theorem \ref{thm:classification2}.
-We need the exponent $q>p$ to apply the argument from Corollary \ref{cor:deltasmall}.
-If $p>1$, this could be avoided via Keith-Zhong \cite{keith2008poincare}. \end{enumerate}
+To reiterate, to prove that a $p$-fillable subset $Y$ satisfies a $(1,p)$-Poincar\'e inequality, by Theorem \ref{thm:classification2} it is sufficient to prove the maximal connectivity property for $Y$ at a certain level and for fixed choices $C$ and { $\delta<\delta_{p,D}$. } Similarly as in Lemma \ref{lem:prototype}, this property will be `inherited' from a filling $\Omega_r$ at a comparable scale.

+With these general statements at hand, we will employ the following strategy for the proof of Theorem \ref{thm:PIthm}: \begin{enumerate} \item Theorem \ref{thm:classification1} guarantees that any filling $\Omega_r$ of $Y$ will satisfy maximal connectivity properties with exponent $p$ and \emph{some} initial parameter $\Delta$. \item From Lemma \ref{lem:deltasmall} we obtain $(C,\delta,\tau_0,q)$-maximal connectivity for $\Omega_r$ at scale $r$ for \emph{arbitrarily small} parameters $\delta$, but at the expense of a slightly larger exponent $q$. \item Similarly to Lemma \ref{lem:prototype}, due to quasi-convexity (see Lemma \ref{lemma:quasiconvex} below) $Y$ inherits the maximal connectivity property from its filling $\Omega_r$, but with $\delta'$ slightly larger than $\delta$.
+This parameter $\delta'$ can be ensured to be less than the given threshold $\delta_{p,D}$, however, by an initially small choice of $\delta$ in the previous step. \item Using maximal connectivity and quasiconvexity (again), we show $Y$ satisfies a $(1,q)$-Poincar\'e inequality via Theorem \ref{thm:classification2}. \end{enumerate} Here $q>p$ is needed to apply the argument from Lemma \ref{lem:deltasmall}.
+If $p>1$, this could be avoided via Keith-Zhong \cite{keith2008poincare}, since we could first improve the Poincar\'e inequality for each $\Omega_r$ to an exponent $p'<p$.